arixmkii/qcw/README.md

 #### `Lima`

 Version `1.2.1` with 1 patch set:
-* Support WSL2 as a replacement for msys2/cygwin
+* Support WSL2 as a replacement for msys2/cygwin.

 #### `Podman`

-Version `5.5.2` with 3 patch sets:
+Version `5.6.0` with 3 patch sets:
-* Implement QEMU Podman machine on Windows
+* Implement QEMU Podman machine on Windows;
-* Change CPU HW baseline to x86_64v2 + AES (also known as v2.5)
+* Change CPU HW baseline to x86_64v2 + AES (also known as v2.5);
-* Unlock an additional named volume test for QEMU on Windows
+* Increase timeout for Local Machine test suite.

 #### `Podman Desktop`